 Abstract art is a departure from reality.
-As an abstract artist, I create a visual language on canvases.
+As a contemporary abstract artist, I focus on my inner child to create a visual language on painted canvases.
 If I could easily write my feelings, I wouldn’t be painting.
-Abstraction is taking liberties, altering that which is seen.
-And I agree with one of Picasso's great quotes: "The world today doesn't make sense, so why should I paint pictures that do?"
+Abstract art doesn’t have to depict anything in the natural world which is liberating, especially since I know I can’t compete with the beauty of nature.

 Painting, for me is not just about “being in the mood”.
 It is a discipline and requires a set schedule.
 I am in the business of art.
 Going to my art studio is like going to the office.

 Working as an artist includes building stretchers, stretching and priming canvases, photographing finished paintings to add jpegs in a database, wrapping and packaging consigned paintings to ship out; and marketing.
 Working daily includes time in the office on the computer, creating and updating my website, researching art galleries and consultants who are open to new artists and social networking on the internet.
 An artist friend once told me the fun part of being an artist is only about 40% of what you do.